booage0/Solana-VanityWallet-Generator/README.md

 ```

 When prompted, enter the prefix you want to search for.
 For example, type `boo` if you want an address starting with "boo" and press Enter.

+**Note:** Prefix matching is case-sensitive.
+If you enter `nub` (lowercase), the generator will only match addresses starting with lowercase "nub".
+Enter `Nub` to match addresses starting with "Nub" (capital N).

 The tool will display real-time progress showing:
 - Number of addresses tested